5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 A>
 A> When you have opened the _Services_ GUI while installing or uninstalling a Windows Service you must press F5 on the GUI to refresh the display.
 A>
 A> The problem is not just that the GUI does not update itself -- annoying as that may be.
-You might end up with a Service marked in the GUI as `disabled`, aftrer which you need to reboot the machine.
+You might end up with a Service marked in the GUI as `disabled`, after which you might need to reboot the machine.
 A>
 A> This can happen if you try to perform an action from the GUI when it is out of sync with the Service's current state.